-The groups with the atoms to act on.
-The first group is mandatory, the second optional.
+The groups with the atoms to act on. ngroups should be between 1 and 20.

+'''

 reference_group = OCTA

+'''

 The reference group.
-Distances are calculated between group_1 (and group_2 if specified) and this group.
+Distances are calculated betweeen group_1 (and group_2 if specified) and this group.
 If e.g. the constraint force between two ions is needed, you would specify group_1 as a group with 1 ion, and reference_group as the other ion.
+If the reference group is left blank, then AFM and umbrella sampling can be performed in absolute coordinates.